-and building costs, along with stagnant population growth projections for the City of Wellington, means that the Archdiocese needed to consider these factors in maintaining its buildings across the entire network to schools, to engage the Minister of Education to consider the potential cancellation of Cardinal McKeefry Catholic Primary School's and St uncertainty and concern for the staff, students, and families within these school communities.
-Our thoughts and prayers are with them during this challenging time, and we are fully committed to offering our support to
+Due to growing financial pressures, such as rising insurance premiums and building costs, along with stagnant population growth projections for the City of Wellington, means that the Archdiocese needed to consider these factors in maintaining its buildings across the entire network to meet Ministry of Education standards.

+As a result, and after careful consideration, the Archdiocese of Wellington has informed parents of its intention, as Proprietor of these schools, to engage the Minister of Education to consider the potential cancellation of Cardinal McKeefry Catholic Primary School's and St Bernard's Catholic Primary School's Integration Agreement.

+We deeply understand that this news has brought a great deal of uncertainty and concern for the staff, students, and families within these school communities.
+Our thoughts and prayers are with them during this challenging time, and we are fully committed to offering our support to everyone affected.